boost-edu-tools/gitinspectorgui/runtime-tests.md

 **STATUS: CONVERSION COMPLETED SUCCESSFULLY** 🎉

-This document originally outlined a systematic debugging plan for FastAPI to PyO3 conversion runtime issues.
-The conversion has been **successfully completed** and the application now works properly with embedded Python via PyO3.
+This document originally outlined a systematic debugging plan for HTTP API to PyO3 conversion runtime issues.
+The conversion has been **successfully completed** and the application now works properly with embedded Python via PyO3 helper functions.

 ## Final Results